sristi3227/Celebal_summer_Internship_Assignment3/README.md

-Check the main README file is within react-admin-dashboard folder
+To the main README file, Click the react-admin-dashboard folder and scroll down.

+-Sristi Mazumder